heywoodlh/SAINTCON2019/PITCHME.md

 # Run Security Tools in Docker Containers!

-## _Why?_

-* Keep your security tools isolated from your host (less clutter, more security).
+- Keep your security tools isolated from your host (less clutter, more security).

-* Have the same security workflows on Linux, MacOS and Windows (if using WSL 2).
+- Have the same security workflows on Linux, MacOS and Windows (if using WSL 2).

-* Use resources more efficiently than with a virtual machine.
+- Use resources more efficiently than with a virtual machine.

 -------------------------------------------------
 # Running Security Tools in Docker via Your Preferred Shell

-Use BASH aliases, Fish functions or a similar mechanism in your preferred shell to shorten long Docker commands into easy-to-use/shortened commands:
+Use BASH aliases, Fish functions or a similar mechanism in your shell to shorten long Docker commands.

 For example, the following `nmap` command in Docker: